Game Consumer Segmentation Aficionados Drive Adoption

 The 20,000 Foot View: Barriers between the traditionally isolated PC, console and mobile games formats are gradually breaking down.
 This is happening on the device level (Nintendo Switch), title level (e.g. multiplatform Minecraft gameplay), the development level (Unity) and the corporate level (Console gaming companies buying their way into mobile and vice versa).
 As a result, there is a growing need to understand the behaviours and attitudes of gamers as whole, and their entertainment consumption more broadly, to identify cross-format and cross-entertainment opportunities, brought about by the consolidation of entertainment experiences in the ‘always-on’ world.

-- Aficionados are dominated by young-ish males, while Forgotten Fans skew towards old-ish females, pointing at gaps in the higher-end games market
+- Aficionados are by young-ish males, while Forgotten skew towards old-ish females, pointing gaps in the higher-end games

-- There is a segment of female games gifters who are unengaged with games, but generate recurring revenue for the games industry
+- There is segment of female games gifters are unengaged with games, but recurring revenue for the games

-- High games spenders are high entertainment spenders in general
+- High games are high entertainment spenders in

 Companies And Products Mentioned in this report: Amazon, Amazon Prime, Episode, Facebook, High School Story, Messenger, Minecraft, Nintendo Switch, Netflix, Pixelberry, PlayStation, PocketGems, Pokemon Go, Puss in boots, Snapchat, Spotify, Twitch, Twitter, Whatsapp, xBox, YouTube